Report and Consent (Section 29A)

 What to include

-- Section 29A application form completed and signed
+- Section 29A application form

 - Demolition plans clearly outlining the proposed demolition